Geospatial Index and Query

 To develop a geospatial application:

-- Using UDFs to insert/update of GeoJSON data types is not supported.
+• Using UDFs to insert or update GeoJSON data types is not supported.